solidboredom/sumUp/README.md

 ![screeen](/images/sumUpExample2.png)

-sumUp() uses the prediacte to recognize if the block is to be removed, removed from, or added after all removing is done.
+_sumUp()_ uses the prediacte to recognize if the block is to be removed, removed from, or added after all removing is done.

-you can move the predicates inside your modules, and call the module without any predicate. the modue itself then uses predicates to add new things, bore holes, and say add bolts inside new holes to your part.
+you can move the predicates inside your modules, and call the module without any predicate. the module itself then uses predicates to add new things, bore holes, and say add bolts inside new holes to your part.

-you just put the predicates in front of the parts of your module to signalize what this concrete part is used for (see below)

-YOU CAN use your old modules:
-either without touching them:
-you add a predicate before you call your old module form withing sumUp() like this:
+but YOU CAN use your old modules which do not use predicates: either without touching them: you add a predicate before you call your old module form withing sumUp() like this:
 ```c#